245charan/Vigyaa/README.md

 # Vigyaa

-Psuedocode and Code for assignment are in .py filesin the sequential order
+Psuedocode and Code for assignment are in .py files in sequential order